 Or we could also entitle this study: “If the Karaites Do Not Believe in the Talmud, Why Do the Karaites Secretly Follow the Talmud?”

 To give you some background on my history with the aviv barley, I initially trained with the Karaites in 2002-2003 when I was first introduced to the aviv barley calendar.
 And I have followed the aviv barley closely ever since that point in time.
 There was a big change in the way that the Karaites reckoned the barley around 2016.
 They changed the way they reckoned the aviv barley and they did not tell anyone.
 Well, there was a big ruckus, and it seems like it is a big problem every year.
 So, I have been praying on this and in 2019 or 2020 (the junction of those two years), Yahweh showed me some new things about how the aviv barley should be reckoned, and apparently, He showed a lot of other people also.
 Because a lot of people are arriving at this same conclusion.

 So, last year we followed sister, Becca Biderman, for our aviv barley reports, because she happened to have reports that agreed with our understanding of the aviv barley.
 So, then this year, which began in December of 2020, on December 24th, sister Biderman found three sections of advanced barley near where she lives in Poriya Illit in Israel.

 In the following image you can see how the barley here is in bloom, you can see little white flecks.
 Those are barley flowering.
 So, this generated a lot of discussion.
 And so, this led to this, that led to that, and we spoke with Becca Biderman and had a lot of discussion.
-We created a video called “Aviv Barley Simplified” to explain these things.
+The study called “Aviv Barley Simplified” explains these things.
 If you haven’t read it, I recommend you do so.
 It explains the whole thing.